kube-land/kubegit1/README.md

 The manifest file should have either one `Workflow` or one `Job`.
 If the defined manifest is of type Argo `Workflow`, you can use `argoWorkflow.revisionParameterName` and `argoWorkflow.branchParameterName` to substitute `arguments.parameters` in the Workflow .
 That could be used to apply conditions on branches, or to checkout the repository revision of the commit that triggered the Workflow.

+When you specify branches in `GitHook` you can use wildcard names or specfic names which should be full ref name of git branch (`refs/heads/BRANCH_NAME`).
+Further the `argoWorkflow.branchParameterName` will be replaced by the full ref name of the git branch.

 *Note:* It is recommended to use `generateName` instead of `name` for the defined resource (Job/Workflow) in the manifest file.
 If `generateName` is not used, you can set `timestampSuffix: true` to append timestamp to resource name.

 ## Build